Is College Works Painting A Scam?

 Painting is preventative maintenance.
 CWP's target market is upper-middle class and upper class homeowners.
 In order to understand the industry you must understand who we provide painting services to.
 Our clients understand the importance of keeping their property looking and functioning good!

 Our clients also understand that by painting every few years they will avoid costly repairs and replacement of boards, windows and other things around the home that may decay if not protected by paint.
 Regradless of whether the economy is good or bad, people invest in home improvement, and moreover home perseverance.

 Lucky for us, painting is affordable and an important aesthetic and functional aspect of home maintenance.
 Our target market plans for things.
 If they need a new air conditioning unit this summer they will get one.
 If they need a few of their windows replaced they will do so and if they need to paint they will paint!

 Will I Be Able To Find Enough Jobs For My Crews?

 Jobs are not easy to find.
 It does require a lot of work and a lot of time.
-Managers run a relatively small business.
-Our average manager usually completes between 15 or 20 jobs.
+Interns run a relatively small business.
+Our average intern usually completes between 15 or 20 jobs.
 That is it!

-Each manager is given apleample neighborhoods and opportunity to find these jobs.
-We know how to market and we help our managers target the right homes.
-Each DM works with their managers directly as well to hire the right amount of staff for the work that is procured.
-If there are a surplusis a surplus of jobs we hire more and if there is a good amount or a shortage we will drop crews.
+Each intern is given ample neighborhoods and opportunity to find these jobs.
+We know how to market and we help our interns target the right homes.
+Each DM works with their interns directly as well to hire the right amount of staff for the work that is procured.
+If there is a surplus of jobs we hire more and if there is a shortage we will drop crews.

-Either way, managers can find jobs.
+Either way, interns can find jobs.
 It requires patience, learning, trust, practice, practice and practice!
-If a manager sticks with it they will prevail.
+If an intern sticks with it they will prevail.
 We make sure of it.
 They must be out there working.
-You cannot make a weak player a strong one if they never show up for practice!
-IFf they are there every day working as hard orhard as or harder than the rest they can become the best.
-Same thing applies here.
+In sports, you cannot make a weak player a strong one if they never show up for practice!
+If an athlete is there every day, working as hard or harder than the rest, then he or she can become the best.
+The same thing applies here.